ddgae2/covid19check/README.md

 In March 2020, the sample data contained more than just repository archival.
 If negative COVID-19 results, positive COVID-19 results, or hospital cases are increasing, should we be concerned?

 # Reference
-The Data Download (n.d.)
+The Data download. (n.d.).
 The COVID Tracking Project. https://covidtracking.com/data/download/